CALCIUM OXALATE BLADDER STONES

 It should not be too surprising that there is a strong hereditary component to the formation of oxalate bladder stones.
 This is also true in humans.
 There is a substance (called “nephrocalcin”) in urine which naturally inhibits the formation of calcium oxalate stones.
 This substance is defective in both humans and dogs who form calcium oxalate bladder stones.
 The production of defective nephrocalcin may be a genetic problem.

 In humans, the genetic predisposition for stone formation is coupled with dietary issues (problem foods include: spinach, peanuts, chocolate, dairy products, calcium supplements, vitamin C supplements, and tea).
 Dogs are more likely to eat a single commercial brand of dog food without nearly the dietary variety that humans experience.
-This means that diet can be used to manage the problem in the dog but, unless the dog is receiving an unusual treat supply, probably the diet is not a cause.
+This means that diet can be used to manage the problem in the dog but, unless the dog is receiving an unusual treat supply, genetics (not diet) is the cause.

 There are some metabolic diseases that might predispose a dog to creating a calcium oxalate stone.
 For example, a dog with Cushing's disease will be over-producing cortisol (commonly known as "cortisone").
 This hormone increases calcium excretion in urine.
 The extra calcium present in the urine will promote a stone.
 Some animals may have an elevated blood calcium level ("hypercalcemia") for any number of reasons and this could lead to excess calcium in the urine as the body attempts to restore calcium balance.
 Again, extra calcium in the urine promotes a stone.
 Screening for such medical conditions is important and is generally part of the medical work up once stones are detected on a radiograph.
 If any such metabolic problems are uncovered, they will need to be treated separately and as these problems are resolved, no further stone prevention measures should be needed.